-The up-sampling is an essential part of the decoder path that increases the resolution of the input.
+\textbf{Up-sampling:} The up-sampling is an essential part of the decoder path that increases the resolution of the input.
 Using $\mathbf{g}_{d}^{(k_c)}$ to represent the input to the up-sampling operation and ${\mathbf{u}_{d}^{(k_c)}} $ as the output, we have:

-The mean of $\mathbf{u}_{d}^{(k_c)}$ is computed by inserting $0$s between two consecutive elements of the input and padding with 0s.
-The covariance matrix is obtained by adding rows and columns of $0$s at locations corresponding to the newly added $0$s in the mean.
+The mean of $\mathbf{u}_{d}^{(k_c)}$ is computed by inserting zeros between two consecutive elements of the input and padding with zeros.
+The covariance matrix is obtained by adding rows and columns of zeros at locations corresponding to the newly added zeros in the mean.